drhayes/drhayes.io/src/principles/its-okay-to-make-mistakes.md

 ---
-title: Its okay to make mistakes
+title: It's okay to make mistakes
 date: 2023-08-20T17:16:44.129Z
 description: It is literally impossible to learn anything without making a mistake and correcting it.
 So go ahead and make mistakes!
 ---